 Executive sponsorship of our anti-modern slavery programme sits with our General Counsel.
 They are supported by an additional Senior Sponsor, our Head of Procurement and Operations Support.
 Our anti-slavery work is delivered by a number of colleagues across our business, including the following, who, alongside the sponsors, make up the Anti-Modern Slavery Working Group:

 - Company Solicitor

 - Head of Audit

 - HR Manager

 - Procurement Manager

 - Sustainable Procurement Lead.

-This working group meets quarterly and reports into the Board regularly.
+This working group meets quarterly and reports to the Environmental, Social and Governance Committee (ESG Committee) bringing Board level oversight.

 Our policies